Attack SMB Services with Hydra

 Hydra will now start attempting to log in to the SMB server using the usernames and passwords from the lists you provided.
 It will try every combination of username and password until it finds a valid one or exhausts all possibilities.

 Important Note: This attack is being performed on a local SMB server for educational purposes.
+We have specifically configured the server to demonstrate how Hydra works.
+In production environments, SMBv1 should be disabled for security reasons.
 Performing unauthorized attacks on remote systems is illegal and unethical.

 The command might take some time to complete, depending on the size of your user and password lists.
-Observe the output to see if Hydra successfully cracks the password.
+Observe the output to see when Hydra successfully cracks the password.

 Check SMB Attack Results

-In this step, we will analyze the output of the Hydra SMB attack to determine if any credentials were successfully cracked.
+In this step, you will analyze the output of the Hydra SMB attack to confirm the successful credential discovery and verify the cracked credentials by connecting to the SMB share.

-To test the cracked credentials, you can use the smbclient command.
+Verifying the Cracked Credentials: To confirm that the cracked credentials are valid, you can use the smbclient command to connect to the SMB share.
 First, install it if it's not already installed:

 sudo apt update